 Though I wrote it independently, the Tech-First Culture Test also seems to echo some of the findings of the book Accelerate: The Science of Building and Scaling High Performing Technology Organizations.
 Thoughts on individual and team autonomy, sustainable engineering are points that come up in this book as well.

+Check out how Flo Sports ranks themselves in the Pragmatic Engineer's Developer Culture Test.
 How does your current organization score on the Developer Culture Test?

 (Post image by David Rangel.)